oracle-devrel/formula-ai-2022-hackathon/challenges/challenge1.md

 Please also make sure you register your team and your submission via the hackathon website https://www.formulaaihack.com.

 # Challenge
-In challenge 1 of this hackathon, you will be presented with historical weather data from the RedBull Racing eSports team and will develop and Artificial Intelligence model able to make accurate weather predictions / forecasting.
+In challenge 1 of this hackathon, you will be presented with historical weather data from the RedBull Racing eSports team and you will be required develop an Artificial Intelligence model that is able to make accurate weather predictions / forecasts.

 The data structure of each packet provided to you is as follows (example is a real packet from the dataset).
 You can have a detailed look at all structure definitions [in this file](https://github.com/jasperan/f1-telemetry-oracle/blob/main/telemetry_f1_2021/cleaned_packets.py).
 Note that in the dataset, two additional variables (not present in the game) have been added, which are:
 - gamehost: it's an unique identifier to separate different dataset consumers.
 It's infrastructure-related and it's a dummy variable from a qualitative perspective.